Rows, formerly dashdash, raises $16M to build and populate web apps using only spreadsheet skills – TechCrunch

 You might ask, why is it more useful, for example, to look at content from Twitter in Rows rather than Twitter itself?
 A Rows document might let a person search for a set of Tweets using a certain chain of keywords, and then organise those results based on parameters such as how many “likes” those Tweets received.

-Or users responding to a call to action for a promotion on Instagram might then be cross referenced with a company’s existing database of customers, to analyze how those respondents overlap or present new leads.
+Or users responding to a call to action for a promotion on Instagram might then be cross-referenced with a company’s existing database of customers, to analyze how those respondents overlap or present new leads.

+You might also wonder why existing spreadsheet products may not have already build functionality like this.

+Interestingly, Microsoft did dabble in building a way of linking up Excel with some rudimentary computing functions, in the form of Visual Basic for Applications.
+This however reached the dubious distinction of topping developers’ “most dreaded” languages list for two years running, and so as you might imagine it has somewhat died a death.

+However, it does point to an opportunity for incumbents to disrupt their disruptors.

-There have been a number of other startups building tools that are providing similar no- and low-code approaches.
-Gyana is focusing more on data science, Tray.io provides a graphical interface to integrate how apps work together, Zapier and Notion also provide simple interfaces to integrate apps and APIs together, and Airtable has its own take on reinventing the spreadsheet interface.
+Apart from those most obvious, entrenched competitors, there have been a number of other startups building tools that are providing similar no- and low-code approaches.

+Gyana is focusing more on data science, Tray.io provides a graphical interface to integrate how apps work together, Zapier and Notion also provide simple interfaces to integrate apps and APIs together and Airtable has its own take on reinventing the spreadsheet interface.
 For now, Ayres Pereira sees these more as compatriots than competitors.

 “Yes, we overlap with services like Zapier and Notion,” he said.
 “But I’d say we are friends.
 We’re all raising awareness about people being able to do more and not having to be stuck using old tools.
 It’s not a zero sum game for us.”

-When we covered Rows’s Series A two years ago, the startup had built a platform to let people who are comfortable working with data in spreadsheets to use that interface to create and populate content in web apps.
+When we covered Rows’s Series A two years ago, the startup had built a platform to let people who are comfortable working with data in spreadsheets use that interface to create and populate content in web apps.
 It had a lot of extensibility, but mainly geared at people still willing to do the work to create those links.

 Two years on, while the spreadsheet has remained the anchor, the platform has grown.
 Ayres Pereira, who co-founded the company with Torben Schulz (both pictured above), said that there are some 50 new integrations now, including ways to analyse and update content on social media platforms like Instagram, YouTube, CrunchBase, Salesforce, Slack, LinkedIn and Twitter, as well as some 200 new features in the platform itself.

+While people can import into Rows data from Google Sheets, he noted that the big daddy of them all, Excel, is not supported right now.
+The reason, he said, is because the vast majority of users of the product use the desktop version, which does not have APIs.

-It also has a number of templates available for people to guide them through simple tasks, such as looking up LinkedIn profiles or emails for a list of people; tracking social media counts and so on.
+Meanwhile, Rows also has a number of templates available for people to guide them through simple tasks, such as looking up LinkedIn profiles or emails for a list of people, tracking social media counts and so on.

-One of the most common details of spreadsheets, however, has yet to be built.
-The interface is still banked around rows and columns, with no graphical tools to visualize data in different ways such as pie charts or graphs as you might have in a typical spreadsheet program.
+One of the most common aspects of spreadsheets, however, has yet to be built.
+The interface is still banked around rows and columns, but with no graphical tools to visualize data in different ways such as pie charts or graphs as you might have in a typical spreadsheet program.

 It’s for this reason that Rows has yet to exit beta.
-The feature is one requested a lot, Pereira said, describing it as “the final frontier.”
+The feature is one that is requested a lot, Pereira admitted, describing it as “the final frontier.”
 When Rows is ready to ship with that functionality, likely by Q3 of this year, it will tick over to general “1.0” release, he added.

 “Humberto and Torben have really impressed us with their ambition to disrupt the market with a new spreadsheet paradigm that tackles the significant shortcomings of today’s solutions,” said Nundy at Lakestar.
 “Data integrations are native, the collaboration experience is first class and the ability to share and publish your work as an application is unique and will create more ‘Citizen developers’ to emerge.
 This is essential to the growing needs of today’s technology literate workforce.
 The level of interest they’ve received in their private beta is proof of the desirability of platforms like Rows, and we’re excited to be supporting them through their public beta launch and beyond with this investment.”
 Nundy is also joining Rows’ board with this round.